 2024 Delegation Highlights

-• To view highlights and learn more about the trip, click here.
+• To view highlights and learn more, click here.

 • Scholarships awarded: The David and Karen Smith Foundation FMCI Scholarship was awarded to Tiffany Yu, MD from Adventist Health Hanford Family Medicine Residency Program, Hanford, CA.